 1. A fuller description of Phillips' theory can be found in my earlier review of the book.

 2. In that book Kolko systematically examines the achievements of Progressive-era reformers to contend that these actually represented triumphs of business.
-The Pure Food and Drug Act and the Meat Inspection Act, for instance, were a matter of making American agricultural exports acceptable to European importers; national insurance regulation was a way of escaping state regulation which provided shelter to the smaller, local firms against which they competed; and the Federal Reserve was created to guarantee the availability of the liquidity business desired.
+The Pure Food and Drug Act and the Meat Inspection Act, for instance, were a matter of making American agricultural exports acceptable to European importers; national insurance regulation was a way of enabling national insurance companies to escape the state regulation which provided shelter to the smaller, local firms against which they competed; and the Federal Reserve was created to guarantee the availability of the liquidity business desired.

 Review: The Politics of Rich and Poor, by Kevin Phillips